German Demonstrative Pronouns

 Anyway, I’d like to show this table with different forms of German demonstrative pronouns.
-So, you will see form in different cases, number and gender.
-Please, try to remember these forms as remembering them makes it a lot easier to form the correct sentences.
+So, you will see forms in different cases, number and gender.
+Please, try to remember these forms, as remembering them makes it a lot easier to form the correct sentences.

-After clearing up the forms of “Der, Die, Das” as a German demonstrative pronoun, let’s come to the next one.
-Well, it is actually is common as the first ones and you will see, that it’s not that difficult either.
+After clearing up the forms of “der, die, das” as a German demonstrative pronoun, let’s come to the next one.
+Well, it is actually as common as the first type and you will see, that it’s not that difficult either.

-So, I’d like to talk about this important German demonstrative pronoun, “Dieser”.
-Well, it direct translation would be “this” or “this one”.
+So, I’d like to talk about this important German demonstrative pronoun, “dieser”.
+Well, its direct translation would be “this” or “this one”.
 Of course, “dieser” is the masculine singular form of the nominative case.
 Logically, “diese” would be feminine and “dieses” the neutral form.
-Now, let’s form some example phrases to illustrate what I just told you.
+Now, let’s form some example sentences to illustrate what I just told you.

 - “Dieses Haus habe ich schon besucht.” – I have already visit this house.

 - “Diesen Tisch mag ich sehr gerne.” – I like this table very much.

 - “Diese Frau ist hübsch.” – This woman is pretty.

 Actually, it’s as easily to form as “der, die, das”.
 But let’s have a look at a table and its declension.